 If your employer is not providing the correct entitlements, you may have grounds to sue for losses incurred.

 Why does an employer need a well-drafted employment contract?

 For employers, a comprehensive employment contract is needed to protect your commercial interests.
-It can prevent employees, past and present, using your confidential information without consent.
+It can prevent employees, past and present, from using your confidential information without consent.
 This information includes customer and supplier lists, research and development, trade secrets, market studies, business acquisition plans, technology and more.

 It can also protect you after an employee leaves your organisation by preventing them from working in direct competition for a set period or from soliciting your clientele.

 The only way to protect your business in the future is to include these restrictive clauses in your employment contract.